Strappy Active Bra

 The results show that using weightlifting shoes means maintaining a much more upright torso during the squat.
 Weightlifting shoes decrease forward lean considerably, compared to running shoes.
 Forward lean increases shear forces on your lumbar spine, so being able to maintain an upright torso is a huge advantage for athletes that are injury prone or limited in mobility.

 Weightlifting shoes also showed greater activation of the quads.
 This is a pretty well-understood and accepted facet of using weightlifting shoes and high bar back squat technique.
-However, after my experience above, I decided to try weightlifting shoes with low bar technique.
+However, after my experience above, I decided to try weightlifting shoes with a low bar technique.
 Yes, it sounds crazy, but it felt pretty good.
 I set my current squat PR using weightlifting shoes and low bar technique.

 New Balance 811 Mid-Cut Trainer